 Given the broad public interest in this subject, a wide range of stakeholders will be consulted including citizens, scientists, environmental non-governmental organisations (NGOs), farmers, farmers' associations and farm advisors, beekeepers, rural communities, the agro- and food industry, landscape architects, educational institutions and public authorities.
 The consultation strategy includes the following activities:Public consultation

-A 2-day workshop takes place on 15 and 16 March 2018 in Brussels.
-It will collect additional evidence, experience and technical expertise in specific fields relevant for the problem.
-Experts across stakeholder groups playing an important role in the conservation of pollinators will be targeted, in particular representatives of Member States administrations, research and academia, environmental non-governmental organisations (NGOs), farming sector, beekeeping sector, food industry, landscape architecture, urban management, and spatial planning.
+A 2-day workshop took place on 15 and 16 March 2018 in Brussels.
+Through seven sessions, it addressed various aspects of the problem of pollinator declines and how the EU can tackle it.
+More than 100 experts provided additional evidence, experience and technical expertise in specific fields, which will inform the development of the initiative, including from Member States administrations, research and academia, environmental non-governmental organisations (NGOs), the business sector including farming and beekeeping sector, food industry, landscape architecture, urban management, and spatial planning.

 A number of European Commission expert groups and committees are consulted in order to scope additional information across sectoral policies regarding actions relevant for pollinators.
 Views and suggestions are also collected from experts in national authorities on how to improve the effectiveness of those policy actions for pollinators.